hackages/hackday_introduction_docker_kubernetes/exo1/README.md

 ### 4) Passing environment variables

-Pull the image : docker pull josue549/hello-env and find a way to change the ENV variable when running.
+Pull the image : docker pull docker.io/josue549/hello-env-ip and find a way to change the ENV variable called MYVAR when running.

 Then log on the container and look after the env variable

 ### 5) Execute commands inside your container